greenboxal/doggohub/doc/administration/high_availability/redis_source.md

-# Configuring non-Omnibus Redis for GitLab HA
+# Configuring non-Omnibus Redis for DoggoHub HA

 This is the documentation for configuring a Highly Available Redis setup when you have installed Redis all by yourself and not using the bundled one that